Paula Abdul: 1987–1999: Forever Your Girl, Spellbound and Head over Heels

 In 1987, Abdul used her savings to make a singing demo.
 Soon thereafter, she was signed to the newly formed Virgin Records America by Jeff Ayeroff, who had worked in marketing at A&M Records with Janet Jackson.
 Although she was a skilled dancer and choreographer, Abdul was a relatively untrained singer, and worked with various coaches and record producers to develop her vocal ability.
 She has a mezzo-soprano vocal range.
 Ayeroff recalled signing Abdul to a recording contract years later, stating: "She said, 'I can sing, you know.
 I want to do an album.'
 Paula's in our industry.
 Here's someone with a personality and she's gorgeous, and she can dance.
 If she can sing, she could be a star.
 So she went into the studio and cut a demo record and she could sing."

 Abdul's debut studio album, Forever Your Girl (1988), would become the most successful debut album in history at that time, reaching number one on the Billboard 200 chart after 64 weeks (where it would spend 10 weeks at number one), and set a record for the most singles from a debut album to reach number one on the Billboard Hot 100 chart in the United States, with four: "Straight Up", "Forever Your Girl", "Cold Hearted", and "Opposites Attract".
 The album was later certified 7× platinum by the RIAA.
 A remix album, Shut Up and Dance: Mixes, was also released and reached number seven in the United States, becoming one of the most successful remix albums to date.
 At the 32nd Grammy Awards, Abdul won her first Grammy for Best Music Video for "Opposites Attract".
 She was also nominated for Best Female Pop Vocal Performance for "Straight Up", but lost to Bonnie Raitt's "Nick of Time".
-In 1991, singer Yvette Marine filed a lawsuit against Abdul and the Virgin label, alleging that it was her vocals that were used on several tracks from Forever Your Girl, most notably "Opposites Attract".
+In 1991, singer Yvette Marine filed a lawsuit against Virgin Records (Abdul was not named directly in the suit), alleging that her lead guide vocal tracks were combined with Abdul's and passed off as one voice on at least two songs from Forever Your Girl, most notably "Opposites Attract".
 A jury sided with Abdul and the label two years later in 1993, rejecting Marine's claim to credit and copyright compensation.